 By \cref{BasisTheorem}, the set $\{\mathfrak{st}_{\lambda}\ \mid\ \lambda \vdash n\}$ is a basis, called the \defn{star-basis}, for the space $\Lambda^n$.
 Hence, we may express ${\bf X}_G$ as:

-\begin{definition} Order the partitions of $n$ lexicographically in the order inherited from $\N^n$.
-Given a graph $G$, we define the \defn{leading partition} to be the \emph{smallest} partition in lexicographic order such that $c_\lead\neq 0$, where $\mathbf{X}_G=\sum_\la c_\la \stf_\la$ is the star-expansion of $G$, which will be denoted $\lead(\mathbf{X}_G)$.
+\begin{definition} Given a graph $G$, we define the \defn{leading partition} to be the \emph{smallest} partition in lexicographic order such that $c_\lead\neq 0$, where $\mathbf{X}_G=\sum_\la c_\la \stf_\la$ is the star-expansion of $G$, which will be denoted $\lead(\mathbf{X}_G)$.
 When the context is clear, we will use $\lead$ for short. \end{definition} An algorithm is given in \cite{AMOZ23} for writing the chromatic symmetric function of a graph in the star-basis; this involves the deletion-near-contraction relations, which we recall next.

 Given two sequences $a = (a_1,\dots,a_p)$ and $b = (b_1,\dots,b_q)$, let $(a,b) = a\cdot b = (a_1,\dots,a_p,b_1,\dots,b_q)$.
 Let \defn{$\sort()$} be the function that orders a sequence into a partition.
 The next lemma follows from the definitions of leading partition and lexicographic order.
 We will use it in the proofs in \Cref{sec.lead.partition,sec.lead.coeff}.